HSLdevcom/jore4/wiki/data-model.md

 Transmodel
 ----------

-The data model is largely based on the [Transmodel (TM) specification](https://www.transmodel-cen.eu/model/index.htm).
-TM Models have been
+The data model is somewhat closely based on parts of the [Transmodel (TM) specification](https://www.transmodel-cen.eu/model/index.htm).
+In general, TM Models have been modelled as individual database schemas, TM Classes and TM Associations have been modelled as tables and views, with columns corresponding to TM Class Attributes.
+However, some cases have arisen, in which these basic TM modelling principles were seen not to support the system's operational capabilities.
+Thus some exceptions were made, the most famous of which being:

-TM Classes and TM Associations have been modelled as tables and views, with columns corresponding to TM Class Attributes.
+-